antmicro/benchalot/README.md

 in total performing 27 benchmarks.
 If there is no `matrix` section, Benchmarker will execute `run` section once.

-`before` contains commands to be executed before the benchmark.
+`before` contains the commands to be executed before the benchmark.
 `benchmark` contains the commands to be benchmarked.
-`after` contains commands to be executed after the measurement.
+`after` contains the commands to be executed after the measurement.
 The `before` and `after` sections are optional.